mrocklin/slides/how-does-blaze-work.md

 At its core, Blaze is the following:

 1. Symbolic expression system -- Mathematica for data
-2. Interpretters to various backends
+2. Interpreters to various backends
 3. User interface to make expression system accessible
-4. Dispatch system to make interpretters feasible
+4. Dispatch system to make interpreters feasible

 <br>